Data Engineering System Design Mock Interview (2026)

 The 5-Step Framework for DE System Design

 Step 5: Monitoring and Failure Handling (10 min).
 What breaks?
 How do you know it broke?
 How do you fix it?
-Every system design that doesn't address failure modes is incomplete.
+Every system design that does not address failure modes is incomplete.
 Cover: data quality checks (row counts, NULL rates, distribution anomalies), pipeline monitoring (job duration, success/failure alerts), and recovery strategy (backfill process, dead letter queues, manual reconciliation for edge cases).

 4 System Design Prompts You Will See